 - Use all lower case letters for the file name, "robots.txt"

-- The commands must be located in the top-level directory of the web server
+- The protocols must be located in the top-level directory of the web server

 - You can only have one "disallow" for each URL on the site